Chris Smith (pitcher, born 1988): Toronto Blue Jays

 On August 1, 2015, Smith signed a minor league contract with the Toronto Blue Jays and played with the Advanced-A Dunedin Blue Jays and Double-A New Hampshire Fisher Cats.
 Smith made 31 total relief appearances in 2015, and pitched to a 4–2 record, 2.05 ERA, and 57 strikeouts in 522/3 innings.
 In the offseason, he played for the Gigantes de Carolina of the Liga de Béisbol Profesional Roberto Clemente.
 Smith was assigned to New Hampshire to open the 2016 minor league season, and earned a late-season promotion to the Triple-A Buffalo Bisons.
 He recorded a stellar campaign, making 47 appearances and posting a 1–3 record, 1.93 ERA, 76 strikeouts, and 15 saves in 602/3 innings.

 Smith was called up by the Blue Jays for the first time on September 27, 2016; however, he didn't make an appearance for the team.
 After Jason Grilli was designated for assignment on June 27, 2017, Smith was recalled by the Blue Jays.
 On August 12, Smith was designated for assignment.
 On November 7, 2017, Smith elected free agency.

 Washington Nationals

 On December 21, 2017, Smith signed a minor league contract with the Washington Nationals.
-He was assigned to the Triple-A Syracuse Chiefs, where he posted a 4-5 record and 3.93 ERA in 49 appearances.
-He elected free agency on November 2, 2018.
+He was assigned to the Triple-A Syracuse Chiefs, where he posted a 4–5 record and 3.93 ERA in 49 appearances.
+Smith elected free agency following the season on November 2, 2018.